-If an Air Tactical Group Supervisor (ATGS) is over the fire or other incident, they have the responsibility and authority to manage the airspace for participating aircraft, assign appropriate radio frequencies and activate an alternate communication plan when necessary.
-Airspace management is facilitated by all aircraft maintaining radio discipline.
+If an Air Tactical Group Supervisor (ATGS) is over the incident, they have the responsibility and authority to manage the airspace for participating aircraft, assign appropriate radio frequencies and request alternate frequencies when necessary.
+Airspace management is facilitated by all aircraft maintaining radio discipline:

-If an Air Tactical Group Supervisor (ATGS) is on the incident: Prior to entering incident airspace (12 miles out), contact ATGS and identify your type of aircraft, call sign, general location from the incident and E.T.A.
-Request status of other aircraft on the incident and adhere to the Flight Traffic Area Rules (FTA), see Appendix E.
+• Prior to entering incident airspace (12 miles out), contact ATGS and identify your type of aircraft, call sign, general location from the incident and E.T.A.
+Request status of other aircraft on the incident and adhere to the Fire Traffic Area (FTA), see Appendix E.

-NOTE: DO NOT ENTER incident airspace without prior approval from the ATGS.
-If contact cannot be established on 122.925 or an agency FM frequency, try the "Air Guard Frequency" 168.625, Tone Tx 110.9.
+NOTE: DO NOT ENTER incident airspace without prior approval from the ATGS or controlling aircraft.
+If contact cannot be established on the assigned VHF AM frequency or an agency FM frequency, try the "Air Guard Frequency" 168.625, Tone Tx 110.9.
 Air Tactical Group Supervisor (ATGS) are commonly referred to as "Air Attack".
 Their call sign on an incident is often "Air Attack" followed by a number, i.e., Air Attack 1 or Air Attack 2, etc.

-When departing the incident, all aircraft should announce to Air Attack or other aircraft their intended flight path.
+When departing the incident, all aircraft should confirm their intended flight path with Air Attack or other aircraft.